 Have a long stopover in Barcelona?
-This Spanish city is a popular stopover place for flights en route to Europe.
+This Spanish city is a popular stopover place for cheap flights en route to Europe.
 If you are unsure on how many days to stay, three days in Barcelona should be enough if you want to explore a fair amount of the city.

 Below is my itinerary for 3 days in Barcelona and an option to many different itineraries in case you want to increase or decrease your stay on your multi-city trip.

 Barcelona is on the northeastern coast of Spain, and it is the capital of the autonomous Catalan community.
 Barcelona is famous for many reasons.

 Mouthwatering Catalan cuisine and wine, architectural masterpieces of the renowned architect Antoni Gaudi and city's famous Soccer/Football club FC Barcelona are few of them.

 If you are on a multi city tour, pick Barcelona as one of the stopovers to experience the uniqueness of the city.